PeetThesing/ThePeet/README.md

 # Welcome on my Profil-Page
 ✨ Its great to meet you here.
-## ✊🏻 I'm a trainer for feminist self defense for preventing violence against women and girls.
+## ✊🏻 I'm a trainer for feminist self defense
+Wendo stands for Women Do it! and means preventing violence against women and girls.

 ## 👩🏻‍💻 I'm currently becoming a web-developer.
+This means learning HTML, CSS, JavaScript and a lot more.

 ## 🛼 I'm also a Roller Derby skater.
 This is Roller Derby.